optimizely/intellij-plugin/README.md

 Optimizely IntelliJ Plugin
 ==========================

 This plugin provides quick contextual access to the configuration of your Optimizely Project, and is available for IntelliJ Platform based IDEs.
+It is available for download on the [Jetbrains Plugin Marketplace](https://plugins.jetbrains.com/plugin/13969-optimizely).

 Based around the [Optimizely Java SDK](https://github.com/optimizely/java-sdk), the plugin provides a set of shortcuts and contextual links back to the relevant entities within your Optimizely application.